Vertigo often gets better without treatment. See a GP if it keeps coming back or is affecting your daily life.

 - leg or arm weakness, numbness or tingling

-Always take someone who has lost consciousness to A&E or call 999.
+Always take someone who cannot be woken up to A&E or call 999.

 Treatment for vertigo

-Most cases of vertigo get better without treatment.
+Most people with vertigo get better without treatment.

 Treatment will depend on the cause.
-Your GP might prescribe antibiotics if it's caused by an infection.
+A GP might prescribe antibiotics if it's caused by an infection.

-You could also be given special exercises to do to try to correct your balance.
+You could also be given exercises to do to try to correct your balance.

 Antihistamines can sometimes help with vertigo symptoms.